fabiommendes/craftinginterpreters/book/control-flow.md

 An `if` statement has an expression for the condition, then a statement to execute if the condition is truthy.
 Optionally, it may also have an `else` keyword and a statement to execute if the condition is falsey.
-The
-<span name="if-ast">syntax tree node</span> has fields for each of those three
+The syntax tree node has fields for each of those three pieces.
-pieces.

 ```python
 # lox/ast.py